Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

   etc.)
 * DUT power supply
 * Micro-USB --> USB cable
-* TS (Test Server) - in mostly cases personal computer with prepared environment.
+* TS (Test Server) - in most cases personal computer with prepared environment.

 To perform first use (assuming Raspberry Pi platform as a DUT) procedure reproduce the following steps:

 1. Prepare environment in accordance with this